Arnavion/libjass/README.md

 * For an example of using libjass, check out [the demo.](http://arnavion.github.io/libjass/demo/index.xhtml)

+### What does libjass need?

+* libjass uses some ES5 features like getters and setters (via Object.defineProperty), and assumptions like the behavior of parseInt with leading zeros.
+It cannot be used with an ES3 environment.

+* libjass will use ES6 Set, Map and Promise if they're available on the global object.
+If they're not present, it will use its own minimal internal implementations.
+If you have implementations of these that you would like libjass to use but don't want to register them on the global object, you can provide them to libjass specifically by setting the libjass.Set, libjass.Map and libjass.Promise properties.

+* WebRenderer and DefaultRenderer try to use [SVG filter effects for HTML](http://caniuse.com/svg-html) by default.
+This feature is not available on all browsers, so you can tell them to fall back to more widely available CSS methods with the [RendererSettings.enableSvg](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.RendererSettings.enableSvg) property.

 ### Can I use libjass in node?

 libjass's parser works in node.